 LANGHAM DOME SUMMARY

-The Dome at the now disused airfield at RAF Langham in North Norfolk is one of the last few remaining structures, of which 43 were built in the UK during WW2, made to house the Dome Trainer – a war winning and essential invention used for anti-aircraft gunnery training.
+The Langham Dome at the now disused airfield at RAF Langham in North Norfolk is one of the last few remaining structures, of which 43 were built in the UK during WW2, made to house the Dome Trainer – a war winning and essential invention used for anti-aircraft gunnery training.
 Only six remain but The Langham Dome is the only one which has been “saved” and converted into a visitor centre and museum – with a multitude of exhibits and films telling both the story of the technology and use of the then secret AA trainer and also the history of RAF Langham.
 This history covers RAF Langham’s use as a busy Coastal Command airfield in WW2 and its post war use during the early years of the Cold War.

 Following closure in April 1946 the airfield was kept on care and maintenance and almost immediately the site was brought back into use as the aviation technical training centre for Dutch Air Force and Navy trainees – a role it filled until September 1947.
 UK and US servicemen continued using the Dome and the ranges at Stiffkey and Weybourne on the North Norfolk Coast and, from 1952 until late 1958, Langham re-opened as an operational airfield as the home of the No 2 Civilian Anti-Aircraft Cooperation Unit (CAACU) operated by Marshall of Cambridge.